sfelix91/ios-shortcut-windows-continuity/README.md

 - `Ctrl + Shift + C`
   Indicates that the copied content should be sent to the iPhone.

+Pressing `Ctrl + Shift + C` triggers a lightweight AutoHotkey automation, which silently executes a PowerShell script in the background.

-This shortcut triggers an AutoHotkey script that writes the copied text into a shared file located at: iCloud Drive / iClipboard / from_windows.txt
+The PowerShell script reads the current clipboard content and writes it to a shared file located at: iCloud Drive / iClipboard / from_windows.txt

-By using iCloud Drive as a shared layer, the solution avoids servers, background services or paid sync tools.
+This file acts as the handoff point between Windows and iPhone.

 ---